Dyneteq/Breach-Harbor-Collector/README.md

 sudo `which python3` start.py
 ```

-## How to dock a new vessel to the BREACH::HARBOR Core API
+## How to dock a new collector to the BREACH::HARBOR Core API

-- Generate a new token on the _Add new vessel page_
+- Generate a new token on the _Add new collector page_
-- Clone this repository on the vessel
+- Clone this repository on the collector
 - Create or copy the .env file and fill in the variable values
 - Run with docker or locally with python
-- Verify the connection by checking the systemd status and the cloud vessel page
+- Verify the connection by checking the systemd status and the cloud collector page

-## Services that are (or will) supported by each vessel
+## Services that are (or will) supported by each collector

 - [ ] [20] FTP (File Transfer Protocol - Data)
 - [ ] [21] FTP (File Transfer Protocol - Control)